vitotai/LazySusan/README.md

 # LazySusan
-An Aduino sketch that dump hops by using stepper motor
+An Aduino sketch that dump hops by using stepper motor.